String Quartet No. 14 (Beethoven): Music

 Op.
 131 is often grouped with Opp.
 132 and 130.
 There is motivic sharing among the three works.
-In particular, the "motto" fugue of the leading note rising to the tonic before moving to the minor sixth and then dropping down to the dominant is an important figure shared by these works.
+In particular, the "motto" fugue of the leading note rising to the tonic before moving to the minor sixth and then dropping down to the dominant is an important figure these works share.

 This quartet is one of Beethoven's most elusive works musically.
-The topic has been written about extensively from very early after its creation, from Karl Holz, the second violinist of the Schuppanzigh Quartet, to Richard Wagner, to contemporary musicologists today.
+The topic has been written about extensively since very early after its creation, from Karl Holz, the second violinist of the Schuppanzigh Quartet, to Richard Wagner, to contemporary musicologists.
 One popular topic is a possible religious/spiritual genesis for this work, supported by similarities to the Missa Solemnis.
 In the first movement of Op.
-131, the continually flowing texture resembles the Benedictus and the Dona Nobis Pacem from the earlier work.
-In addition, whether purposely or not, Beethoven quotes a motivic figure from Missa Solemnis in the second movement of the quartet.
+131, the continually flowing texture resembles the earlier work's Benedictus and Dona Nobis Pacem.
+In addition, purposely or not, Beethoven quotes a motivic figure from Missa Solemnis in the quartet's second movement.

-Five days before Schubert's death, his and Beethoven’s friend Karl Holz, and his string quartet visited to play for him.
-The last musical work he had wished to hear was the String Quartet No. 14 Op.
-131; Holz commented: "The King of Harmony has sent the King of Song a friendly bidding to the crossing."
+A week before Schubert's death, Holz and his string quartet visited to play for him.
+The last musical work Schubert wished to hear was the String Quartet No. 14; Holz later recalled that "Schubert was sent into such transports of delight and enthusiasm and was so overcome that we all feared for him."

 The piece was featured in the plot of the 2012 film A Late Quartet.
 It also featured in the Band of Brothers episode "Why We Fight".